dm0-/installer/README.md

   * :construction: *Gentoo*, *openSUSE*, and *Ubuntu* support SELinux, but their policies are experimental and have issues, so they only run in permissive mode by default.
   * :fire: *Arch* does not support SELinux without major customization via AUR, which is not integrated into the build.

-**Read-only Root**:  When building an immutable image in general, a basic read-only file system is used for the installation.
+**Read-only Root**:  When building an immutable image in general, a read-only file system is used for the installation.

   * :star: *Arch*, *Fedora*, *Gentoo*, *openSUSE*, and *Ubuntu* create a packed uncompressed EROFS image for the root file system.
-  * :construction: *CentOS* is too old to support EROFS, so it uses ext4.  *CentOS 8* sets the read-only file system flag, but *CentOS 7* is so old that it can only mount it read-only.
+  * :construction: *CentOS* disables EROFS support, so it uses ext4 with the read-only flag set.

 **SquashFS**:  Immutable systems can opt to use SquashFS for a compressed root file system to save space at the cost of runtime decompression.
-All compression in the installer (kernels, initrds, root images, binary packages, etc.) aims to standardize on zstd for the best size-to-resource-utilization ratio, but it falls back to xz when unsupported by the distros for slightly smaller sizes and much higher resource utilization.
+All compression in the installer (kernels, initrds, root images, binary packages, etc.) aims to standardize on zstd for the best size-to-resource-utilization ratio.

-  * :star: *Arch*, *Fedora*, *Gentoo*, *openSUSE*, and *Ubuntu* support SquashFS with zstd compression.
+  * :star: *Arch*, *CentOS*, *Fedora*, *Gentoo*, *openSUSE*, and *Ubuntu* support SquashFS with zstd compression.
-  * :construction: *CentOS* supports SquashFS, but it falls back to xz compression.

 **Verity**:  Verity is cryptographic integrity verification that guarantees a file system has not been modified.
 It creates a read-only device mapper node that returns I/O errors if anything has changed.
 The verity hash block created for the root file system is directly appended to the image so there is only one file to manage for updates.
 The root hash is stored in the kernel command-line, so a UEFI Secure Boot signature authenticates the entire file system.

   * :star: *Arch*, *CentOS*, *Fedora*, *Gentoo*, *openSUSE*, and *Ubuntu* support verity.
-  * :warning: *Arch* and *openSUSE* have a userspace hack until they enable `CONFIG_DM_INIT`.
+  * :warning: *Arch*, *CentOS*, and *openSUSE* have a userspace hack until they enable `CONFIG_DM_INIT`.
-  * :warning: *CentOS* is stuck with the userspace hack since it is too old to support dm-init.

 **Verity Signatures**:  The verity root hash can be signed and loaded into a kernel keyring.
-This has no security benefits over verity with Secure Boot, but it can be used to trust additional file systems built at a later date.
+This has no security benefits for the root file system over verity with Secure Boot, but it can be used to trust additional file systems built at a later date.
 It also works on platforms that do not support UEFI, making the kernel the root of trust for the file system instead of the firmware in those cases.
 This option enables a setting that requires all verity devices to include a valid signature.

   * :star: *Gentoo* supports verity signatures by creating an initrd to handle the userspace component.
   * :construction: *Fedora* and *Ubuntu* support verity signatures on non-UEFI systems.
 The certificate is written into the uncompressed kernel `vmlinux`, which strips off the Linux UEFI stub and makes the kernel unbootable on UEFI.
-  * :fire: *Arch* cannot use verity signatures until they enable `CONFIG_SYSTEM_EXTRA_CERTIFICATE`.
+  * :fire: *Arch* and *CentOS* cannot use verity signatures until they enable `CONFIG_SYSTEM_EXTRA_CERTIFICATE`.
   * :fire: *openSUSE* cannot use verity signatures until they enable `CONFIG_DM_VERITY_VERIFY_ROOTHASH_SIG`.
-  * :skull: *CentOS* is too old to support verity signatures.

 **IPE**:  Integrity Policy Enforcement is an experimental (still not upstream) Linux security module that restricts file usage based on integrity properties.
-It is currently used to limit sources of kernel resources like firmware and modules, and it can block programs from executing.
-The initial policy is built into the kernel, so it gets the same level of verification (e.g. from Secure Boot).
+It is currently used to limit sources of kernel resources like firmware and modules, and it can also block programs from executing.
 IPE currently requires pairing with the RAM disk or verity option to be usable.
-When using an initrd/initramfs, the default policy trusts the initial root file system, so the initrd must also be verified.
+When using an initrd/initramfs, the default policy trusts the initial root file system, so the initrd should be verified (e.g. with Secure Boot).
 Without verity signatures, the default policy trusts only the specific hash of the root file system.
 With verity signatures, it trusts any verity device with a valid signature, so the system is extensible.

   * :construction: *Gentoo* supports IPE, but the patch seems to cause problems with booting stable kernels.
 It is only for experimentation at this point.
-  * :fire: *Arch*, *Fedora*, *openSUSE*, and *Ubuntu* do not rebuild kernels to patch in IPE support.
+  * :fire: *Arch*, *CentOS*, *Fedora*, *openSUSE*, and *Ubuntu* do not rebuild kernels to patch in IPE support.
-  * :skull: *CentOS* is too old to support IPE.

 ## To Do

 **Support configuring systemd with the etc Git overlay.**  The `/etc` directory contains the read-only default configuration files with a writable overlay, and if Git is installed, the modified files in the overlay are tracked in a repository.
 The repository database is saved in `/var` so the changes can be stored persistently.
 At the moment, the Git overlay is mounted by a systemd unit in the root file system, which happens too late to configure systemd behavior.
 It needs to be set up by an initrd before pivoting to the real root file system.

-**Extend the package finalization function to cover all of the awful desktop caches.**  Right now, it's only handling glib schemas to make GNOME tolerable, but every other GTK library and XDG specification has its own cache database that technically needs to be regenerated to cover any last system modifications.
-To make this thoroughly unbearable, none of these caching applications supports a target root directory, so they all will need to be installed in the final image to update the databases.
-I will most likely end up having a dropin directory for package finalization files when this gets even uglier.

 **Prepopulate a Wine prefix for the game containers.**  I need to figure out what Wine needs so it can initialize itself in a chroot instead of a full container.
 The games currently generate the Wine prefix (and its `C:` drive) every run as a workaround.
 By installing a prebuilt `C:` drive and Wine prefix with the GOG registry changes applied, runtime memory will be reduced by potentially hundreds of megabytes and startup times will improve by several seconds.